AmandaRazmus/Codesmith_Practice/README.md

     Now let's rebuild map from the previous challenge.
 This time instead of using a for loop, you're going to use the forEach we just created.

 -----------------------------------------------------------------------------------------------------

+Challenge: filterArray

+Add code to the functions func1 and func2 in the places marked "ADD CODE HERE" in order to achieve the desired console logs.

+filterArray should be a function filterArray(arrOfNums, func1) should return [2, 4]
+filterArray(arrOfNums, func2) should return [1, 3, 5]